Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

-* Mainstreet Health Investments Inc. reports fourth quarter and full year 2016 results

-WASHINGTON, April 18 Paul Kevin Curtis, charged this week with sending toxic letters to President Barack Obama and other politicians, grew disenchanted with government over a scandal he claimed to uncover in a Mississippi hospital morgue, where he said he found human organs destined for black market sale.
+WASHINGTON Paul Kevin Curtis, charged with sending toxic letters to President Barack Obama and a U.S. senator, grew disenchanted with government over a scandal he said he uncovered in a Mississippi hospital, where he found human organs he believed were destined for black market sale.

-Curtis, 45, best known in Mississippi as an Elvis impersonator who once went to jail dressed in costume, wrote angry letters to government officials and tried to talk to U.S. Senator Roger Wicker at a performance, according to an account posted on the internet by a Paul Kevin Curtis.
+Curtis, 45, best known in Mississippi as an Elvis impersonator who once went to jail dressed in costume, wrote angry letters to government officials and tried to talk to Senator Roger Wicker at a performance, according to an account posted on the Internet by a Paul Kevin Curtis.

 On Thursday, the U.S. Justice Department, after an unusually speedy bioterror investigation headed by the FBI, accused Curtis of mailing letters to both Wicker and Obama containing a substance that preliminarily tested positive for ricin, a highly lethal poison made from castor beans.